Tuesday, 9 June 2015

 Another novelty this year was that we had a complete set of home-made maps, forming a dossier as thick as a small telephone book.
 Each page covered only about three kilometres and had a pink line to show the route.

-We (principally Keith) had laboured over these for months and had improved them since last year, when we had carried a few, but still relied on TOP 100 maps for the most part.
-This time we had no maps or guides apart from our own.
+We (principally Keith) had laboured over these for months and had improved them since last year, when we had carried a few, but still relied on

 The enormous scale of these maps (10 cm = 1km) made them very satisfying to use, as we made such quick progress across them, and every tiny detail was marked.
 Not that we were likely to get lost on the first part of the walk – it was marked as both a GR and a GRP, although we were not sure which GR it was supposed to be.
 It was also the Cathar Way.